austin006/austin006.github.io/docs/project-portfolio/projects/quadrotor.md

-this was the coolest project ever
+This project is currently in progress.